JohnBetaCode/JohnBetaCode/Management_Notes.md

 “Simply: be quiet and listen carefully to the other person, until the end”

 As a Software/Robotics engineer and team leader, the problem-solving mindset is everywhere around me.
-It has been my day to day for some years, in the code and outside of it.
+It has been my day-to-day for some years, in the code and outside of it.
 Problem → Solution.
 I am the arrow, my mission is to go from one side to the other.

 And although today this problem-solving attitude is essential for any high-performance professional, it is not always the way to go.
 It is just one more tool, and as such, we should only use it when the situation requires it.